What Are The Different Types Of Depression?

 - Emotional reactivity

-With atypical depression the affected person’s mood may improve if confronted with something positive.
-Otherwise, they will have a consistent low mood and will be paranoid about what others think of them.
+With atypical depression, the affected person’s mood may improve with something positive.
+Otherwise, they will have a consistently low mood.
+Their depressed mood causes negative thoughts.
+These thoughts make them worry about what others think of them.

 Major Depressive Disorder

-Major depressive disorder causes a person to feel consistently depressed most days.
-A person with major depressive disorder will experience symptoms for at least two weeks in a row.
+Major depressive disorder (MDD) causes a person to feel consistently depressed most days.
+A person with major depressive disorder will experience symptoms of depression.
+These symptoms will last for at least two weeks in a row.

 Persistent Depressive Disorder

-Persistent depressive disorder was previously referred to as dysthymia.
+Persistent depressive disorder (PDD) was previously referred to as dysthymia.
 This form of depression will last for at least two years.
-During these two years the affected person will be in a persistent depressed state.
+During these two years, the affected person will be persistently depressed.
 The affected will experience the typical symptoms of depression.

-Agitated depression refers to a person who is suffering from irritability as a result of a depressed mood.
+Agitated depression refers to a person who is irritable when depressed mood.
 A person with agitated depression will feel restless and angry.
 They are easily agitated and will react to these feelings by:

 - Lashing out at others